unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

 All the specified (and relevant) parameters used in a specific model run are visible on the individual plots and are updated automatically if different model settings and input parameters are used.

-For the **Eyjafjallajökull simulation** mode we use ERA-Interim data of April 2010 which we directly obtained from the [ECMWF](https://www.ecmwf.int/en/forecasts/datasets/archive-datasets/reanalysis-datasets/era-interim) website.
+For the **Eyjafjallajökull simulation** mode we use 500hPa ERA-Interim wind data of April 2010 which we directly obtained from the [ECMWF](https://www.ecmwf.int/en/forecasts/datasets/archive-datasets/reanalysis-datasets/era-interim) website.

 In this section we present some of our results we got from our model runs.<br>